 A generation that played board games and played cards on rainy days.

-A generation where there were only two TV channels and 2 hours of TV for the age groups.
+A generation with only two TV channels and 2 hours of TV for the age groups.

 I loved growing up during this time, we had so much freedom to do what we wanted, and my generation had the best times.